 Control Of Terms Of The Trust

-You give up all rights to control the terms and conditions of the Trust after it's nitially established.
-This means you can't change the beneficiaries or the terms or conditions under which beneficiaries will receive the property in the trust.
+You give up all rights to control the terms and conditions of the Trust after it's initially established.
+This means you can't change the beneficiaries or the terms or conditions under which beneficiaries will receive the property in the Trust.
 In addition, you can't revoke or terminate the Trust without the consent of the beneficiaries and Trustees.

 Any assets transferred to an Irrevocable Trust are subject to federal gift tax.
 The 2013 annual gift tax exclusion is $14,000, which means that up to $14,000 in assets may be transferred to the trust tax-free.
 Any assets exceeding $14,000 will be taxed through the United States Gift (and Generation-Skipping Transfer) Tax Return (Form 709).